Monday, April 24, 2017

 “You would think that you would smell like beer after the bath and many ask if they will get sticky.
 But the smell is really nice and pleasant.
 Your skin gets smooth and really soft.
 You get a real sense of tranquility when you’re lying in a beer bath,” says Ragnheiður Ýr Guðjónsdóttir at the Icelandic Beer Spa.

-The Beer Spa opens in June of this year and will be the first of its kind in Iceland.
+The Beer Spa opened in June 2017 and was the first of its kind in Iceland.
 Good news for lovers of Icelandic beer!
 The spa is located in Árskógssandur in the Eyjafjörður fjord in north Iceland, but the inspiration for the spa comes from one of the most famous beer baths in the world in Prague, the capital city of the Czech Republic.

 Bathing in Icelandic beer – really?!